mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 ## Check for Firefox for Android compatibility

+### Lint with web-ext

 Before running your extension on Firefox for Android, consider using [`web-ext lint`](/documentation/develop/web-ext-command-reference#web-ext-lint).
-Lint performs a check to determine if any of the permissions, manifest keys, and web extension APIs you’re using are incompatible with Firefox for Android.
-Lint relies on your extension’s manifest.json file including `strict_min_version`, it then reports on the features that are not supported by the minimum version you have set.
+Lint performs a check to determine if any of the permissions, manifest keys, and web extension APIs you're using are incompatible with Firefox for Android.
+Lint relies on your extension's manifest.json file including `strict_min_version` values for the optional `gecko` and `gecko_android` sub-keys in [`browser_specific_settings`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings).
+It then reports on the features that are not supported by the minimum version you have set.

 In the lint report: